Multi-Group Testing for Items with Real-Valued Status under Standard Arithmetic: Constructions for multi-group testing

 \begin{example} Let obtained from $A$ by using operations as in Theorem \ref{wd}.
 Then $A'$ is a $6$-ary $(2,2)$-disjunct matrix of size $9\times 16$. \end{example}

-Next, we focus on the particular case that $D$ is one-sided.
-The following two constructions are based on a special operation of matrices, referred to {\it Kronecker Product}.
-Of particular note is that the obtained structures also admit efficient decoding algorithms.
+The following two constructions are based on a special operation of matrices, referred to Kronecker Product.
+Of particular note is that the resulting matrices are $q$-ary additive $(D,d)$-separable where $D$ is one-sided.
+Although the resulting matrices do not satisfy the additive disjunctness property, they also admit efficient decoding algorithms.

 \begin{den} If $A$ and $B$ are matrices of size $n\times m$ and $s\times t$ respectively, then the Kronecker Product $A\otimes B$ of the two matrices $A$ and $B$ is the $ns\times mt$ matrix whose entries $(A\otimes B)_{ij,k\ell}=A_{ik}B_{j\ell}$ with row indices listed as $11,\cdots,1s,21,\cdots,n1,\cdots,ns$ and column indices as $11,\cdots,1t,21,\cdots,m1,\cdots,mt$. \end{den} The Kronecker Product of two matrices $A$ and $B$ can also be viewed as